4nd3r/mkosi-intune/README.md

 warranties, be careful and review the code before you run it. **If you don't understand the code, then you shouldn't use it.**

-Minimum version of Debian which can be used is Bookworm (current testing).

 WARNING: This might not be compliant way of doing things.

 ## Dependencies